-This in-progress pocket park is located at 8820 North Atlantic Avenue just north of Anchorage Avenue.
-The project represents the next step in the N. Atlantic Avenue Streetscape Project.
+This pocket park is located at 8820 North Atlantic Avenue just north of Anchorage Avenue.
+The project represented a step in the N. Atlantic Avenue Streetscape Project.
 The property was donated to the City in December of 2016 by the owners of the Southgate Mobile Home Park, immediately to the west of the proposed park.
 The design and layout of this pocket park includes the following:

 - Low impact development (LID) landscaping (native wild flower butterfly garden).

-- Installation of site amenities such as, Little Free Library, Little Free Pantry, benches, shade structures, water fountain for both humans and dogs, bicycle facilities, and solar lighting.
+- Amenities such as, Little Free Library, Little Free Pantry, benches, shade structures, water fountain for both humans and dogs, bicycle facilities and solar lighting.

 - Decorative stamped crosswalk with appropriate pedestrian crossing signage across North Atlantic Avenue.

 Xeriscaping is a landscaping philosophy that uses as many native, drought-resistant plants as possible and arranges them in efficient, water-saving ways.
 The practice can include the use of water absorbent stones and stone-lined swales as part of the overall sustainable concept.

 The City, in its drive for continuous improvement in maintenance / sustainability standards, adopted this concept in all redevelopment projects which included Ridgewood Avenue as well as continually maintained medians and rights of ways.
 The same concept is being used in the redevelopment of North Atlantic Avenue and will be used in the redevelopment West Central Avenue.

 - Reduce supplemental water needed used for irrigation.

 - Reduce plant runoff into storm water system from grass clippings.